freemindlabsinc/IntelliBlog/README.md

 of features, integration with AI and an enteprise-ready architecture that is easy to use and to manage.

-We think of IntelliBlog as the *most over-engineered blogging system in the world*, but the concepts and patterns we use in the solution are applicable to many other domains.
+We think of IntelliBlog as the *most over-engineered blogging system in the world*, but the concepts and patterns we use in the solution are applicable to more complex domains.

 > :ok_hand: **IB is ultimately meant to be downloaded and used by anybody, but at the same time it is also an ever-evolving reference for .NET and C# developers who are looking for a real-world example of how to apply certain architectral patterns and concepts to their solutions.**